daemonraco/toobasic/README.md

 Why? well, __TooBasic__ uses this status to show errors and avoid features like _cache_.
 ### Template
-Now that you have a controller, you need a template to specify the way you new action is seen when it's called.
+Now that you have a controller, you need a template to specify the way your new action is displayed when it's called.
 You may write something like this:
 ```html
 <!DOCTYPE html>
 <html>